Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 .. warning::

-    Note: Moving without an arc will run the risk of colliding with things on your deck.
+    Moving without an arc will run the risk of colliding with things on your deck.

 In the below sequence of movements, first the head is moved to a well, 'direct' movements inside that well, then move on to a different well: